DrMarkusVoss/MultiMidiSequencer/README.md

 A software sequencer that allows for multiple different sequences running at the same time using MIDI

 ## The Drum Pattern Sequencer
 The drum pattern sequencer plays patterns encoded in ascii-based text files.
+It is inspired by the programming principles of famous drum machines like the Roland TR808 and TR909 and it's clones, the Behringer RD-8 and RD-9.

 A pattern is encoded according to the following rules in a text file:
 - a "sequencer drum pattern" is stored in a file with the ending `.sdp`